fnproject/fn/docs/faq.md

 We support 'hot functions' (see the end of [this tutorial](https://github.com/fnproject/tutorials/blob/master/JavaFDKIntroduction/README.md) for an example).
 Hot functions will continue to live if they are used but, if not, will eventually be cleaned up.

 Function timeout is configurable.
-Please see <https://github.com/fnproject/fn/blob/master/docs/function-file.md>
+Please see <https://github.com/fnproject/fn/blob/master/docs/function-file.md>.
+Note though configurable, timeouts do have limits.
+For example, sync functions have a maximum upper limit of 120 seconds.

 ### How does the service trace the liveliness of the function?
 If my function dies/crashes will the service provision it again?